 Step 3: Make sure Bluetooth is turned on.

-Step 4: Hold the iPhone or iPad fairly close to the Apple TV.
+Step 4: Hold the iPhone or iPad fairly close to the Apple TV for it to connect.

 Step 5: When prompted, enter the authentication listed on the TV screen.

-Your Apple TV will then say that it's activating, connecting things like your iCloud account and HomeKit.
+Step 1: Your Apple TV will say that it's activating, connecting things like your iCloud account and HomeKit.
+You'll have access to a remote on your iOS device.
+Continue to follow the prompts on that and your TV screen.

 And that's it for the main setup process.
 Anything you do here can be changed in the settings, including additional options for the Siri remote, audio, video, and any other devices you may connect.